-The MSA was an agreement by the states to drop their litigation if the industry made marketing changes and paid the states hundreds of billions of dollars over the next few decades to compensate them for the health care costs resulting from the misery of sick smokers.
+That deal, known as the Master Settlement Agreement, resulted in the states dropping their legal claims if the industry made marketing changes and paid the states hundreds of billions of dollars over the next few decades to compensate them for the health care costs resulting from the misery of sick smokers.

-A report released this week examined the financial impact of the MSA on New York and concluded that the state shortchanges its programs to keep kids from using tobacco products and to help smokers to quit.
-According to the New York Public Interest Research Group (NYPIRG), the state has collected over $39 billion from tobacco taxes and revenues from the MSA.
-As part of that agreement, the tobacco industry has paid the state nearly $16 billion over the past twenty years.
+A report released this week examined the financial impact of the MSA on New York and concluded that the state shortchanges its programs to keep children from using tobacco products and to help smokers to quit.
+According to the New York Public Interest Research Group (NYPIRG), the state has collected over $40 billion from tobacco taxes and revenues from the MSA.
+As part of that agreement, the tobacco industry has paid the state over $16 billion over the past twenty years.

-Yet despite promises to use a portion of the revenues for tobacco control programs, the state spends far less than recommended by the federal government and, when accounting for inflation, spends less today than it did 20 years ago on the program.
+Despite promises to use a significant portion of the revenues for tobacco control programs, the state spends far less than recommended by the federal government and, when accounting for inflation, spends less today than it did two decades ago on the program.

-The report, Dissipated, reviewed the revenues collected by New York State and its spending on tobacco control.
+The report, Falling Short, reviewed the revenues collected by New York State and its spending on tobacco control.
 The report found:

-- New York State has received nearly $16 billion in tobacco revenues from the MSA since it went into effect in 1999.
+- New York State has received over $16 billion in tobacco revenues from the MSA since it went into effect in 1999.

 - Despite this windfall, New York spends less today (adjusted for inflation) on its state tobacco control program than ever.
-New York has spent less than $1 billion on tobacco control since the MSA, despite promises to use the money to combat tobacco addiction.
+During the years of the Cuomo Administration, the program has suffered significant budget cuts and is now spending less than half of what it did ten years ago.